 This work was carried out at Cinnamara Tea Estate (Tocklai Division) by Department of Agronomy, Tocklai Tea Research Institute, Jorhat, Assam, India in a clonal mature unprune tea section to evaluate the liquid form of Nano NPK fertilizer on growth and yield of tea.
 NPK mixture (2:1:2) in the form of Urea, DAP and MOP were selected for foliar application as a standard to compare with the different doses of Nano NPK.
 The section was planted in 1998 with a Tocklai released clone, TV-23 (Cambod type) in single hedge planting pattern at a spacing of 120cm x 70cm.
 The area was flat with well developed soil profile and good drainage system.
 The soil of the experimental site was sandy loam in texture and acidic in reaction (pH: 4.54).
 The crop was grown under moderate stand of shade.
 The experiment was laid out in a Randomised Block Design with three replications and six treatments.
 Thus, 18 plots were prepared and each plot consisted of 60 tea bushes.
 The plots were separated from each other by a guard line.
 Treatment comprised viz.
-Nano NPK @ 800 ml/ha (T1), Nano NPK @ 1600 ml/ha (T2), Nano NPK @ 2400 ml/ha (T3), Nano NPK @ 3200 ml/ha (T4), NPK mixture (2:1:2) @ 2% (T5), Untreated control (T6).
+Nano NPK @ 800 ml/ha (T1), Nano NPK at 1600 ml/ha (T2), Nano NPK @ 2400 ml/ha (T3), Nano NPK @ 3200 ml/ha (T4), NPK mixture (2:1:2) at 2% (T5), Untreated control (T6).
 NPK mixture was prepared in the garden itself.
 Treatments were imposed on foliages of the bushes from June to November at monthly interval.
 Knapsack sprayer (ASPEE make) fitted with NMD 60450 nozzle was used for spraying with a spray volume of 400 L water/ha.
-Recommended dose of NPK was applied @120-30-120 kg N-P2O5-K2O/ha on ground.
-The doses of fertiliser were broadcasted in two splits in equal ratio (50:50) in the month of June and September.
+Recommended dose of NPK was applied at 120-30-120 kg N-P2O5-K2O/ha on ground.
+The doses of fertilizer were broadcasted in two splits in equal ratio (50:50) in the month of June and September.
 Urea, Single Super Phosphate and Muriate of Potash were the sources for N, P & K, respectively.
 The crop was grown as rainfed.
 The total rainfall received during the period of study was 1252 mm.
 The monthly average maximum and minimum temperature ranged from 25.76 – 34.24 ºC and 10.88 – 25.38 ºC, respectively throughout the period of study (Figure 1).
 All the cultural practices as well as plant protection measures were taken as per the package of practices followed at Tocklai Tea Research Institute, Jorhat.

 Figure 1.
 Mean monthly maximum as well as minimum temperature (ºC) and total rainfall (mm) during the period of experimentation